Lenny Dee (organist): Decca/MCA years

 Despite his contract with Decca, Dee's first love was live performance.
 Dee loved people and he loved to entertain them with music and laughter.
 In the mid-1950s, he performed for several summers at the Lake Breeze Hotel lounge, at Buckeye Lake, just east of Columbus, Ohio.
 Around 1960, he played for a few years at a lounge in Fort Lauderdale, Florida.
 During the 1960s and 1970s, St. Petersburg Beach was a popular vacation destination, complete with an early theme park and a few luxury resorts.
-In 1967, after performing regularly at Davy Jones Locker, and later in hotel super clubs at St. Petersburg Beach like the Desert Ranch and Dolphin Beach resorts, Dee started his own up-scale supper club, named Lenny Dee's Dolphin Den.
+In 1967, after performing regularly at Davy Jones Locker, and later in hotel super clubs at St. Petersburg Beach such as the Desert Ranch and Dolphin Beach resorts, Dee started his own up-scale supper club, named Lenny Dee's Dolphin Den.
 He held two shows each night with full bands playing dancing music between shows, and he packed the supper club nightly.
 Dee was a significant attraction to St. Petersburg Beach for decades.
 In the 1980s, he later opened Lenny Dee's King's Inn a few miles away.
 His supper club format — with dinner, drinks, opening acts and his musical and his comedy routines — was popular with local fans and visitors from around the world.
-The supper club's menu included the "One Pound Pork Chop," along with other high-end steak house selections.
+The supper club's menu included the "One Pound Pork Chop", along with other high-end steak house selections.

 Although he was not a country music performer per se (his work fell more into the easy listening category), his stage act included comedy typical of the Nashville country music entertainment genre, with jokes and changing the lyrics of songs, and routines that Dee was noted for, such as making realistic sounds of trains, whistles, and waves of water with the organ while wearing wild hats as costume.
 A lover of animals, Dee often included his pet dog, a black toy poodle he owned named "Little Miss Muffett", in his routine.
 The dog was trained to bark along with some of his numbers and smiled on queue.
 His beloved Miss Muffett lived to be 17; she had kept him company while he traveled on the road earlier in his career.
 Fans continued to ask him about the dog long after she had died.

 His television credits include appearances on Toast of the Town with Ed Sullivan, The Tonight Show with Jack Paar, The Lawrence Welk Show, and later Nashville Now.
 Dee even had his own show in the mid-1950s on WFLA-TV in Tampa, Florida called Ladies' Day with Lenny Dee; it enjoyed a brief run.